nub-atur/BikeTrackr_esp32/README.md

 # BikeTrackr_esp32

 This repository utilizes the Arduino IDE as the development environment.
-Please open the code for more details.
+Please explore the code for more details.

-To test the SIM A7680C module, you can start by using the 'AT Command Test' developed by linhkienthuduc.com.
+The SIM A7680C module can be tested initially by using the 'AT Command Test' with a UART USB, developed by linhkienthuduc.com.